gamaops/hfx-bus/README.md

 * Focused on performance for asynchronous communication between endpoints
 * Replaces Kafka, RabbitMQ and other brokers
 * Support Redis Standalone or Cluster
-* Support for message acknowledgement, resolution and rejection states
+* Support for **correct** message acknowledgement, resolution and rejection states
 * Message's payload can be raw Buffer or JSON
-* Claiming logic to retry and collect dead messages
+* Claiming logic to retry and collect stalled out messages
 * Architecture, driver and payload agnostic
 * Limit the number of parallel processing done by your microservices
-* Unit and integration tested
+* Unit and E2E tested
+* Other solutions as Bull have a different approach for jobs, that requires more computation an manual handling, HFXBus leaves the responsiblity of streaming messages to consumers for Redis Streams

 It's simple and effective to achieve high performance event-sourcing environment and microservice communication.